sitron/lst/README.md

 # Liip (unofficial) Scrum Toolbox (lst)
-<cite>"a bit of LST everyday keeps your trouble away"</cite>
+<cite>"a bit of LST everyday keeps your trouble away"</cite> (Jimi Hendrix, 1969)

 ## What is it?
 LST is a command line utility to create sprint burnup charts out of Jira/Zebra data.
 Just edit a yml config file so that it knows what project you're currently working on, and enjoy a nice up-to-date chart.

 ## Advantages
 * team knows how the sprint is going on